hkonitzer/express-ghost/README.md

     <% }); %>
 <% } %>
 ```
-The pages array can be accessd under `ghostdata.pages`.
+The pages array can be accessed under `ghostdata.pages`.

 ### Purging the cache